babisingh/mysite/content/home/entrepreneurship.md

 [Room.co](https://Room.co/) - super simple video meetings

-It is baffling to know there so many tricks and tools to keep the enterprises functioning, clients happy and money rotating.
+It is baffling to know there so many tricks and tools that keep enterprises functioning, clients happy and money rotating.
 These are the one I came across while starting, I am still exploring, might update the list later.